foomio/foomio-web/README.md

 - [License](#license)

 ## Introduction
-foomi.io is a personal project portfolio of games, tutorials, and other projects.
+foomio.com is a personal project portfolio of games.
 The platform is designed to provide visitors with access to my creations and to serve as a showcase of my skills and expertise in game development and web technologies.

 ## Features
 - **Games Page**: Browse and play a collection of games created by me.